AconCavy/cp-template-csharp/README.md

 ## Create Project

-After installing, you can create a project to use a `dotnet new cpproj` command.
+After installing, you can create a project using a `dotnet new cpproj` command.
 And, you can specify the project name using a `-n|--name` option.

-Then, the base project that includes a `Tasks` and a `Tests` project is created.

 ```sh
 dotnet new cpproj -n Sample